Sam Stead President

 Matt Horsfield Central North Island Chair

-When he’s not busy with party business he often enjoys going for a leisurely drive around the Waikato, gardening and the odd glass of wine.
+When he’s not busy with party business he often enjoys going for a leisurely drive around the Waikato, hitting the beach or enjoying a cheeky feed of KFC.

 Grahame is originally from Tauranga but moved down to Wellington in 2017 to study a BCom in Public Policy and International Business at Victoria University of Wellington.

 Having been a member of the National Party since 2013, Grahame is a firm believer in the right of people to succeed on their own merits and limited government.
 Over his time in the Young Nats Grahame has served on four different executives in a range of roles throughout both the Young Nats and the greater National party.